vipghn4/knowledge_notes/notes/Physics/Electric circuit.md

         $\to$ The voltage drop is then amplified to get a signal of measurable range
 * *Consequence*.
 We always measure the voltage level of any signal at the destination end

+**Diode**.
+A two-terminal electronic component conducting current primarily in one direction, i.e. asymmetric conductance with low (ideally zero) resistance in one direction and high (ideally infinite) resistance in the other
+* *Types of dicode*.
+    * *Termionic diode*.
+A vacuum tube with two electrodes, i.e. a heated cathode and a plate, in which electron
+    * *Semiconductor diode*.
+A crystalline piece of semiconductor with a p-n function connected to two electrical terminals
+* *Main functions*.
+Allow an electric current to pass in one direction, i.e. diode's forward direction, while blocking it in the opposite direction, i.e. the reverse direction
+    * *Rectification*.
+The unidirectional behavior of the diode
+    * *Usage*.
+Convert alternating current (AC) to direct current (DC)
+* *Cut-in voltage*.
+Semiconductor diodes begin conducting electricity only if a certain threshold voltage, i.e. cut-in voltage, is present in the forward direction

+    $\to$ This is the state, in which the diode is said to be forward-biased

 # Appendix
 ## Concepts
 **Short circuit**.
 An electrical circuit allowing a current to travel along an unintended path with no or very low resistance